dazzle-php/loop/README.md

 * ~~Support for LibEvent -based loops~~,
 * ~~Support for LibEv -based loops~~,
 * ~~Support for ExtEvent -based loops~~,
-* Support for using multiple loops with multiple execution flows,
+* Support for combining multiple loops and managing them from one wrapper,
-* Support for switching between loops and importing/exporting its unfinished queues,
+* Support for switching between multiple execution flows,
 * ReactPHP compatibility,
-* ReactPHP EventLoop adapters,
+* ReactPHP Event-Loop adapters,
-* Kraken Framework compatibility,
 * ...and more.

-## Examples

-See more examples in [official documentation][2].

 ## Requirements